mawe6437/CSCI5828_BackyardSafari/README.md

 Otherwise, this will point to mine (which is currently up and running April 2018).

 ### Start API server
-API server is going to start on port 3002
+API server is going to start on port 3002.
+Utilizes Nodemon for quick server updates.
 ```
 npm run start_server
 ```